n00b69/woa-betalm/guide/nopcupdate.md

 - In TWRP, select **Install** and then locate **BetalmDriverUpdater.zip** and flash it.
 - Once you're given the option to reboot, do so.
 > [!Note]
-> Wait untill all processes complete and your device boots back Windows.
+> Wait untill all processes complete and your device boots back into Windows.
 This will take around 20-30 minutes.

 ## Finished!